kiwicarolin/kiwicarolin.github.io/index.md

 ## Building the future of AR/VR

-Ever since encountering AR for the first time, I knew I wanted to be at the forefront of this exciting technology that has such a tremendous potential on shaping new digital experiences and offering new ways to bring people closer together.
+Since encountering AR/VR for the first time, I've been driven to be at the forefront of this exciting technology with its tremendous potential to shape new digital experiences and bring people closer together.
 I believe the future of these technologies is built on understanding how people use new technology and finding answers to meaningful questions that identify the benefits of AR/VR for impactful experiences.

-After calling Australia my home for many years, and now back in Europe, I am especially invested in finding ways where people can feel connected with loved ones far away.
-My goal is to explore future AR/VR applications that delight and inspire in meaningful ways to unlock how people can develop rich social experiences even if they are physically separated.
+After calling Australia my home for many years and now being back in Europe, I am especially invested in finding ways for people to feel connected with loved ones who are far away.
+My goal is to explore future AR/VR applications that delight and inspire in meaningful ways, unlocking how people can develop rich social experiences even across continents.

 **[Have a look at some past and ongoing work](./portfolio.html)**